Anna-Lena Gould

 What do you attribute your success to?

-I attribute my success to my commitment to supporting others, whether on an individual level or within a workplace setting.
-I believe that empowering and uplifting those around me creates an environment where everyone can thrive, including myself.
+I attribute my success to my commitment to supporting powerful change, whether on an individual level or within a larger setting.
+I believe that empowering and uplifting the individuals and communities around me creates an environment where everyone can thrive, including myself.

 What’s the best career advice you’ve ever received?